wazuh/wazuh-ansible/README.md

 ### Inventory file

-The inventory file sets the public and private address of each node.
-The public addresses are used to gather facts and provision the instances while the private addresses are used for the cluster communications.
+- The `ansible_host` variable should contain the `address/FQDN` used to gather facts and provision each node.
+- The `private_ip` variable should contain the `address/FQDN` used for the internal cluster communications.
+- Whether the environment is located in a local subnet, `ansible_host` and `private_ip` variables should match.

-The ssh credentials used by Ansible during the provision can be specified in this file too.
+- The ssh credentials used by Ansible during the provision can be specified in this file too.
 Another option is including them directly on the playbook.

 ```ini
 es1 ansible_host=<es1_ec2_public_ip> private_ip=<es1_ec2_private_ip> elasticsearch_node_name=node-1